epccs/RPUpi/Hardware/README.md

 # How To Use

-Your [Raspberry Pi] is your computer, you are the expert because I surely am not.
+Your [Raspberry Pi] is your computer, you are the expert because I am not.
 Don't buy an RPUpi board and expect that I can help with your computer, I can not.
 So far I have found that SSH works and the AVR toolchain, so I am able to serial bootload the  ATmega328p, ATmega328pb, and ATmega1284p.
 I have tested SMBus and found it works but it does not do repeated starts or clock stretching, so let's not call it I2C.
 I have also tested SPI somewhat.
-The serial console program I use is picocom, the install package is built to do standard baud rates so that is what I have been using.
+The serial console program I use is picocom, the install package is built to do standard baud rates (e.g. 38.4k bps) so that is what I have been using.

 [Raspberry Pi]: https://www.raspberrypi.org/forums/